 "You don't think I know that.
 It's been a home for me, too.
 But we grew up, Cappie.
 We needed to move on so that we could start a new life together.
 We needed to get away from all of this."
 Casey reached out and placed her hand on his arms.

 "No, you wanted to get away.
-And because I didn't want to lose you, I had no choice but to follow you."
+I didn't want to lose you, so I had no choice but to follow you."

 "Cappie," Casey said, feeling tears brim her eyes.
 "Look, let's just get back to DC and talk this over before we decide anything."